Plex - Wiki wiki page

-- Secure connections will only be enabled when you properly associate your Plex server to your Plex account.
+- Secure connections will only be enabled when you properly claim your Plex server to your Plex account.

 - Once you have enabled secure connections connecting directly to your server using the Bytesized hostname and the given port will only work if you specify

 - The certificate will not be 100% valid when connecting through the Bytesized hostname and port when secure connections are enabled.
 It will only work if you navigate through https://app.plex.tv

 - At this time Android, Roku (Preview app), the web app, Windows, and Plex Home Theater all use secured connections when available.

 - When using one of the supported applications the stream itself will be secured as well, not just the communication between client and server.

 The upgrade is not available at the same time as Plex releases the new version.
 It can take a few days.
 Please check it a couple of days after the official release.
 To upgrade simply go to your box dashboard and press "Actions" next to Plex and select "Upgrade version".